Place Your Fashion Brand as a Solution, Not an Alternative

 - Difficulty updating visuals for new platforms or regions

-Mockups and digital visuals as scaling mechanisms
+Mockups and digital visuals as scaling systems

-When implemented correctly, they allow to:
+When used correctly, they allow brands to:

 - Launch products faster